Skip to main content

 Regardless, defining creative strategies can be a powerful practice.
 But doing so requires that we view creativity as something that can occasionally follow a framework with predictable results.
 If you’re trying to prevent writer’s block, that should be music to your ears.
 So keep your eyes peeled (ew, by the way) for creative formulas that are “convincingly fresh and historically effective.”
 Antonymic sentence construction fits this description.
 I think.
 Remember, I made this all up — more or less.

-Charlie Kamper
+Written by Charlie Kamper